Dallas Motorcycle Accident Lawyer

 Insurance companies and motorcycle accidents

 Insurance companies want you to believe they have your best interests at heart after a motorcycle accident, but nothing could be further from the truth.
-Instead, they often do everything they can to reduce or deny motorcycle accident injury claims.
+Instead, they often do everything they can to reduce or deny injury claims.

 This is especially true when it comes to the insurance companies representing the at-fault driver.
 These companies often play games.
 Sometimes, they make lowball settlement offers and insist they can’t pay a penny more.
 Other times, they do everything they can to pay you nothing at all.

 We know the truth.
 We know that most motorcyclists obey the rules of the road.
 It’s other drivers that are to blame.
-That’s why we make it our mission to fight for motorcyclists’ rights at The Marye Law Firm.
+That’s why we make it our mission to fight for bikers’ rights at The Marye Law Firm.
 When you have our law firm on your side, we can take on insurance companies on your behalf and demand the money you rightfully deserve.

 Should I file a lawsuit?